thoersch/new-relic-cassandra/README.md

 **note** - The "username" and "password" attributes can be left empty if not using JMX authentication

+**note** - The "version" only supports 2 or 3, ignoring minor versions.
+If none is specified, it will default to 2.

 #### Configuring the `newrelic.json` file:

 The `newrelic.json` file also has a provided template in the `config` directory named `newrelic.template.json`.
 If you are installing manually, make a copy of this template file and rename it to `newrelic.json` (again, the New Relic Platform Installer will automatically handle this for you).